 Development Environment: The environment where applications are initially developed and tested.

 Quality Environment: The environment where testers and business users experiment applications to perform quality assurance.
 This environment usually has few scalability and redundancy requirements.

 Production Environment: The environment that hosts the application version end-users are interacting with.
 Usually, this environment is only accessible by the operations team.

 Management Environment: The environment that hosts LifeTime application, which is the infrastructure management console.
 Given its requirements, LifeTime application should run in a dedicated environment.
 Installing LifeTime in an existing environment is not supported from version OutSystems 11 onwards.
 Learn how to size an environment for the infrastructure management console.

-You can have your infrastructure on the cloud, on-premises, or with a hybrid configuration, where some environments are on the cloud, and some on-premises.
+You can have your infrastructure on the cloud or on-premises.
 Learn more about the possible OutSystems infrastructure configurations.